smartcontractkit/documentation/src/pages/chainlink-nodes/contracts/operator.md

 function acceptAuthorizedReceivers(address[] targets, address[] senders) external
 ```

 Accepts ownership of ownable contracts and then immediately sets the authorized sender list on each of the newly owned contracts.
-This is primarily intended for Authorized Forwarders but could possibly be extended to work with future contracts.
+This is primarily intended for authorized forwarders but could possibly be extended to work with future contracts.

 ##### Parameters